BrayanGuti/Barba-Negra/README.md

 ## 🛠️ Technologies Used

 - **React**: For building the user interface and creating a dynamic, responsive web application.
-- **Astro**: For fast, modern static site generation and optimized performance.

 ## 📦 Installation